 Develop a preliminary research design for a BA thesis

 Mode of instruction

 This course consists of three parts that are assessed as below.
-The final grade is an aggregate sum of the three parts.
+The final mark is determined by the weighted average of the three assessment criteria.

 - Participation (15%)

 To pass the course, students must receive an overall mark of 5.50 (=6) or higher and a passing grade for the final paper assignment (5.5 or higher).
 Students who failed the course (receiving an overall mark of 5.49 [=5] or lower) or who failed the final paper assignment (5.49 or lower) must take a resit.
 The resit consists of a revised and expanded version of the final paper.